THE HALO : Behind the product

-OUR SPORTS ARE NOT "POLLUTING" WHEN THEY ARE PRACTISED, BUT THE MATERIAL WE CREATE AND THE WAY IT IS MADE HAVE AN IMPACT ON THE ENVIRONMENT.
-WE HAVE DECIDED TO MAKE THE NECESSARY EFFORTS TO OFFER AN INCREASINGLY SUSTAINABLE PRODUCT WITH EACH COLLECTION, WITHOUT SACRIFICING PERFORMANCE.
+OUR SPORTS DO NOT POLLUTE WHEN THEY ARE PRACTICED, BUT HOW OUR GEAR IS CREATED AND MANUFACTURED CLEARLY HAS AN IMPACT ON THE ENVIRONMENT.
+WE HAVE DECIDED TO MAKE THE NECESSARY EFFORTS TO OFFER AN INCREASINGLY SUSTAINABLE PRODUCT WITH EACH COLLECTION, WITHOUT SACRIFICING QUALITY OR PERFORMANCE.

 Our desire has always been to produce durable, high-performance, timeless products.
 We think this is the best way for us to be more environmentally friendly, but also to conduct business and to be proud of our work.

-Our products last over time, they do not go out of fashion after 6 months, we have very few after-sales service requests (less than 0.3% on our harnesses for example).
-We do not overproduce in order to sell everything at knock-down prices and we only sell to specialised and specialist shops.
-The basis of our business is therefore sound.
+Our products last over time; they do not go out of fashion after six months.
+We have very few after-sales service requests (less than 0.3% on our harnesses for example).
+We do not overproduce to then sell everything at knock-down prices, and we only sell to specialized shops.
+Therefore, the basis of our business is sound.

 We protect our wetsuits from any contact with humidity or the sun so that they preserve their qualities when they arrive in the shop.
-For this we use:
+We use: